 Phase 5- Autumn 1 and 2: Here there is added complexity to the text structures they are using and reading in the lessons.
-There 16 new GPCs and 29 new harder to read and spell words.
+Here they start with a revision of previously taught phase 5 GPC.
+There 2 new GPCs and 9 new harder to read and spell words.
 We use the practise phonics screening checker during assessment weeks from Autumn 1.
+Use Activity Book 4.

-Alternative Pronunciations- Spring 1 and 2.
+Alternative Pronunciations for Previously Taught Sounds- Spring 1 and 2.
 These phase 5 sounds are taught to compliment the previously taught sounds.
 Rarely used GPCs are also taught.
-Then Year 1 move onto the wider reading, writing and spelling curriculum.
+There are 49 new GPCs, 4 new HRS words.
+Revision of Phase 2, Phase 3 and Phase 4.
+Use Activity Book 4.
 The Phonics Screening Check should be completed each half term from Year 1 Autumn 1 Week 5, in addition to the Half-termly Assessment.